-Wave is definitely one of the cutest tricks a guinea pig can learn.
+Wave is by far one of the cutest tricks a guinea pig can learn.
 It’s so adorable to see your guinea pig wave back at you when you wave at them with your finger.
-In order to teach this trick effectively, your guinea pig should know (at minimum) how to either stand up on their hind legs or go to a platform.
-If your piggy is hesitant to put their paws up on your hand, they should also learn the paws up trick before starting on wave.
+Before teaching this trick, it’s a good idea to teach your guinea pig how to stand up on their hind legs or go to a platform.
+If your guinea pig is hesitant to put their paws up on your hand, it may also help to teach them the paws up trick before starting on wave.

 How to Teach a Guinea Pig to Wave (Video Tutorial)

-Version 1 (Wave one paw)
+Teaching Wave Version 1 (Wave one paw)

 Hold your hand out in front of the guinea pig, just out of their reach.
 Reward any time they try to reach or wave their paw towards your hand.